rdsteadman/blueprint1/react_blueprint1.md

 OK!
 It's working (video #2, 19:21).
 We can see the request to auth returning 404 in the Network tab.

-Can even see the "paylod": credentials: {email: "richard.steadman@gmail.com", password: "safsdaff"}
+Can even see the "payload": credentials: {email: "richard.steadman@gmail.com", password: "safsdaff"}

 ------------------------------------